You’ve designed a fantastic online store, and you have products that your customers love.

 1. Use exit-intent popups

 Exit-intent popups help to target customers even before they leave your website.
-By using a catchy headline, a light-hearted tone, and an irresistible offer, you can make one final attempt to capture your customer’s attention before they leave your website.
+You can make one final attempt to capture your customers’ attention before they leave your website using a catchy headline, a light-hearted tone, and an irresistible offer.

 For example, Zendesk asks customers if they want a demo before deciding.